yatracker/hashids/README.md

 ## Quick example

-For compatibility with type `BigInteger`, all parameters and return types use `java.lang.Number`
+For compatibility with type `BigInteger`, all parameters and return type use `java.lang.Number`.
+So there is an unavoidable performance loss of automatic boxing/unboxing here, but don't worry!

 ```java
 String encoded = hashids.encode(